Academic and Support Services

 Commuter & Non-Traditional Student Services at the University of New Hampshire is here to help you get the most out of your college experience.
 Whether you are a commuter, non-traditional, military-connected, or graduate student, our primary goals include helping you stay informed, connecting you to valuable resources, and supporting you through targeted programming.

-Health Services provides comprehensive, student-focused, primary medical care through a team approach.
-The clinical staff consists of board-certified physicians, physician assistant, nurse practitioners, nurses, and medical assistants who are committed to prevention and holistic care.
-Primary medical care is provided for a large variety of common concerns. https://www.unh.edu/health-services/services
+Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
+The clinical staff consists of board-certified physicians, nurse practitioners/physician assistants, nurses, and medical assistants who are committed to prevention and holistic care.
+Primary medical care is provided for a large variety of common concerns.

 STUDENT HEALTH BENEFITS PLAN